 Reporting to the Executive Director of Public Safety (ED), the Deputy Director and Director of Operations serves as second in command and as acting Executive Director in the ED’s absence leading this CALEA-accredited 24/7 Department of Public Safety (DPS).
 On a day-to-day basis s/he is responsible for DPS’s Operations Division, including the Detective Bureau, Communications Center, and IT, and its 5-member leadership team; training, professional development, accreditation, and compliance programs; coordinating the activities of the department’s sworn and non-sworn personnel, and serving as a key liaison with union representatives for these commissioned police and non-commissioned security officers who comprise more than half of the department’s 112 full-time members.
 S/he will leverage existing state-of-the-art technology and assist in the design and implementation of new systems and technologies to enhance the safety of the community.
 The overarching role is to ensure the department’s capacity to foster a deep connection with the campus community, with a focus on providing service to and taking care of its constituents through a community caretaking approach to public safety.

 In this highly visible role, the Deputy Director/Director of Operations will serve as a partner to the ED and will collaborate with and serve as a key liaison and advisor to the campus on public safety issues and law enforcement operations, and will work closely with leadership and colleagues across the institution in the continuous improvement of emergency preparedness and management efforts.
 S/he will manage command of major incidents, emergency situations, and special events, and will work in close collaboration with town, county, state and federal law enforcement agencies and other safety and security services on a range of activities, including response to accidents, medical or fire emergencies, and requests for assistance.
 S/he will also serve as the department’s representative with the media.
+The successful candidate will be expected to reside within a 30 mile radius of campus.

 Princeton University has retained Isaacson, Miller, a national executive search firm, to assist in this search.
 Please direct all inquiries (including requests for a detailed position profile), nominations, referrals and resumes with cover letters in confidence to: